hendynz/modren-fullstack/index.md

 1. Fundamentals of how the web works
 2. The Unix way
 3. Basic tools of the trade
+4. Source control
-4. Static pages
+5. Static pages
-5. Local development
+6. Local development
-6. A static site
+7. A static site
-7. Basic deployment
+8. Basic deployment
+9. Packages and environments
-8. Front-end compilation
+10. Front-end compilation
+11. Branching and merging
-9. A dynamic site
+12. A dynamic site
-10. Requests and responses
+13. Requests and responses
-11. Databases
+14. Databases
-12. Sessions
+15. Sessions
-13. Backend frameworks
+16. Backend frameworks
-14. Testing
+17. Testing
-15. Virtual servers
+18. Virtual servers
-16. More tools of the trade
+19. More tools of the trade
-17. Security
+20. Security
-18. Automation
+21. Automation
-19. Deployment
+22. Deployment
-20. APIs
+23. APIs
-21. Frontend Javascript
+24. Frontend Javascript
-22. Frontend frameworks
+25. Frontend frameworks
-23. Projects and Teams
+26. Projects and Teams
-24. UX and Typography
+27. UX and Typography